MicrosoftDocs/sandbox-bus-app-relnote/articles/Spring18/retail/dynamics365-retail/globalization-retail-localization-india.md

 ---

-title: Globalization: Retail localization for India
+title: Globalization Retail localization for India
 description: Retailers in India need to be able to calculate Goods and Services Tax (GST) in their POS solutions, and to post GST in Retail headquarters.
 author: MargoC
 manager: AnnBe